eStockk/amy/docs/github-to-gitlab-mirror.md

 ## Important

 GitLab becomes a mirror target.
-Do not make direct commits in GitLab unless you also push them back to GitHub, because the next GitHub push will overwrite `main` in GitLab.
+Do not make direct commits in GitLab unless you also push them back to GitHub, because the next GitHub push expects GitLab `main` to be a fast-forward update from GitHub.

+If the workflow fails with a non-fast-forward error, GitLab `main` has commits that are not in GitHub.
+In that case, either merge those commits back into GitHub or reset GitLab `main` once.